ObsidiaHQ/xnap/packages/snap/docs.md

 ### xno_signMessage

-Signs a message using the currently active Nano account.
+Requests signing a message using the currently active Nano account.

 **Parameters:**
 - `message`: `string` - The message to sign